 Methods

-Study Sites
+Study Design

-The sites I sampled in this study were on first and second order headwater streams in the Swauk, Teanaway and Taneum drainage basins found in Kittitas County, WA.
-These sites are on the east slope of the Cascade Mountains and display a hydrograph mainly driven by snowmelt.
-The 5 sites in Swauk were on Blue, Hovey, Hurley, Iron and Swauk creeks.
-The 2 sites in Taneum were on First and Frost creeks and the 3 sites in Teanaway were on Jack, Miller and Standup creeks.
+My ten study sites were located on first and second order headwater streams in the Swauk (n=5), Teanaway (n=3), and Taneum (n=2) drainage basins in Kittitas County, WA.
+These sites, on the east slope of the Cascade Mountains in the Yakima River Basin, have a hydrograph mainly driven by snowmelt with peak runoff in…and baseflow….
+The 5 sites in Swauk were on Blue, Hovey, Hurley, Iron, and Swauk creeks.
+The 2 sites in Taneum were on First and Frost creeks, and the 3 sites in Teanaway were on Jack, Miller and Standup creeks (Figure X).

 At each site I collected GPS coordinates (MotionX-GPS version 24.1, Fullpower Technologies on Apple iPhone 5), elevation (Google Earth), stream aspect (Lensatic compass, Engineer) stream slope (Suunto PM-5 Clinometer), bank full width and I conducted a Wolman Pebble Count (Wolman, 1954) with 50 pebbles sampled per stream

-I sampled these sites during 3 periods.
-The first sampling period was in the summer of 2017 from July 19 to August 15, the second sampling period was in the fall of 2017 from November 5 to November 16 and the third and final sampling was in the summer of 2018 from Jun 26 to July 15.
+I sampled these sites 3 times between 2017 and 2018 to….capture seasonal variation in stream conditions?.
+The first sampling period was in the summer of 2017 from July 19 to August 15, the second sampling period was in the fall of 2017 from November 5 to November 16, and the third and final sampling was in the summer of 2018 from Jun 26 to July 15.
 At each site and for each of these sampling periods I measured riparian overstory density (canopy openness) with a densitometer (Spherical Crown Densiometer, Convex Model A, Forestry Suppliers), and stream discharge with a portable flow meter (Flo-Mate 2000, Marsh-McBirney) according to Rantz (1982).

 Stream Metabolism

-At each site and for each sampling period I deployed a dissolved oxygen (DO) probe (miniDOT Submersible Water Logger, Precision Measurement Engineering) in the stream to measure DO in mg/L and temperature along with a photosynthetically active radiation (PAR) meter (Odyssey Photosynthetic Active Radiation Logger, Dataflow Systems) on the stream bank within 2 meters of the DO probe to measure light as PAR in µmol photons/m2/s.
-These two instruments were synchronized to collect data every 5 minutes for ~36 hours per stream producing diel oxygen and light curves.
-After the 36 hours had elapsed I moved the loggers to a different site until all sites had been sampled.
+At each site and for each sampling period I deployed a dissolved oxygen (DO) probe (miniDOT Submersible Water Logger, Precision Measurement Engineering) in the stream to measure DO in mg/L and temperature.
+I also recorded photosynthetically active radiation (PAR) (Odyssey Photosynthetic Active Radiation Logger, Dataflow Systems) on the stream bank within 2 meters of the DO probe to measure light as PAR in µmol photons/m2/s.
+These two instruments were synchronized to collect data every 10 minutes (first sample period only) or every 5 minutes for ~36 hours per stream from XX:XX time on day one to XX:XX time on day three.
+After the 36 hour deployment, I moved the loggers to a different site until all sites had been sampled.

-I used the diel curves for DO and PAR to estimate stream metabolism by the single station open-channel method with inverse modeling (Lamberti & Hauer, 2017).
+I used the diel DO and PAR curves to estimate stream metabolism by the single station open-channel method with inverse modeling (Lamberti & Hauer, 2017).
 This was done with the statistical program R (R Core Team, 2013) and a supplemental R script from Lamberti & Hauer (2017).
-Additional data needed to complete the calculation included depth, barometric pressure and the rate of gas exchange between the air and water.
+Additional data needed to complete the calculation included depth obtained from flow measurements, barometric pressure obtained from XXX, and the air-water gas exchange rate .
 I estimated the rate of gas exchange from an equation I derived from data in Hall Jr. & Madinger (2018) which includes gas exchange constants and corresponding stream slopes in headwater streams:

 lnK600=0.9557lnslope+3.0667